 - A. The only legal method of deer hunting on Patience and Prudence Islands is by archery, including crossbows.
 All other archery Regulations apply.
-Exemption: hunters complying with section for paraplegic and double amputees may use firearms as provided in § 9.8(B)(3) of this Part. - B. The Heritage property will be open to archery deer hunting only from December 1 to December 15 inclusive. - C. Proficiency testing is required of all archery hunters hunting deer on Patience and Prudence Islands, either private or State-owned lands.
-The proficiency card is valid for two (2) years from the date of issue and must be carried while hunting. - D. Written permission of the private landowner is required and must be countersigned by the Portsmouth Chief of Police or his/her representative on Prudence Island.
+Exemption: hunters complying with section for paraplegic and double amputees may use firearms as provided in § 9.8(B)(3) of this Part. - B. The Heritage property will be open to archery deer hunting only from December 1 to December 15 inclusive. - C. Proficiency testing is required of all archery hunters hunting deer on Patience and Prudence Islands, either private or State-owned lands. - D. Written permission of the private landowner is required and must be countersigned by the Portsmouth Chief of Police or his/her representative on Prudence Island.